kylenyh/knyh.github.io/README.md

 * Analysis of low-frequency response in discrete-circuit amplifiers
 * Analysis and design of opto-electronics sytstems and optical communications systems
 * Analysis and design of photonic systems and sub-systems
-* Principles of analogue and digital electronics and associated components
+* Understanding the principles of analogue and digital electronics and associated components
-* Principles of analogue and digital signals and systems
+* Understanding the principles of analogue and digital signals and systems
-* Principles of single-stage MOS amplifiers
+* Understanding the principles of single-stage MOS amplifiers
-* Principles of differential MOS amplifiers
+* Understanding the principles of differential MOS amplifiers
-* Principles of network engineering
+* Understanding the principles of network engineering
 * Network security protocols and encryption
 * TCP/IP protocol stack optimization
 * Wireless communication standards and protocols